 All Oil Spill Liability Trust Fund (OSLTF) users must collect and maintain documentation to support all actions taken under the CWA.
-Overall, documentation shall be sufficient to support full cost recovery for resources utilized, and shall identify the source and circumstances of the incident, the RP or RPs, and impacts and potential impacts on public health and welfare and the environment.
-Documentation procedures are specified in 33 CFR Part 136 and on the NPFC website: http://www.uscg.mil/npfc.
+Overall, documentation shall be sufficient to support full cost recovery for

 When appropriate, documentation should also be gathered regarding scientific understanding of the environment, and research and development of improved response methods and technology.
 Funding for these actions is restricted by Section 6002 of the OPA.